Joseph Sam Perry: Federal judicial service

 Perry was nominated by President Harry S. Truman on July 13, 1951, to a seat on the United States District Court for the Northern District of Illinois vacated by Judge Elwyn Riley Shaw.
 He was confirmed by the United States Senate on August 21, 1951, and received his commission on August 22, 1951.
 He assumed senior status on November 29, 1971.
 His service terminated on February 18, 1984, due to his death.

 Notable cases

 During his tenure, Perry presided over a large number of high-profile trials, including an 18-month-long wrongful-death suit initiated by the survivors and family members of two members of the Black Panther Party who were killed during a 1969 raid on the group's headquarters.
 At the end of the trial, which at that time was the longest trial before a federal court jury in United States history, Perry dismissed all charges against law enforcement officials who had been sued for $47 million in a wrongful-death suit when jurors could not reach a verdict.
 The United States Court of Appeals for the Seventh Circuit eventually overturned Perry and ordered a new trial, but an out-of-court settlement eventually was reached.
 Perry presided over Harold Washington's trial for not filing taxes in which he was sympathetic to Washington's error.

+Perry also presided over what has to be considered one of the most egregiously biased cases in the annals of the federal court system, the case in which the federal prosecutor in Chicago, conspired with the US Secret Service to silence by prosecution and conviction Abraham Bolden, the first Black ever to serve on the Secret Services presidential detail.
+Bolden's two trials, both in Perry's court, were characterized by testimony from convicts previously arrested by Bolden and by perjured testimony abetted if not instigated by Federal prosecutor Richard T. Sikes.
+In a hearing at the US Seventh Court of Appeals, when Sikes was given an opportunity to respond to a charge of suborning perjury, he took the Fifth Amendment.
+Records of Bolden's trial, appeals and other related papers were subsequently determined by the US National Archives to have "disappeared," having last been checked out by Perry's court, thus thwarting efforts to inquire into the highly irregular actions of Perry.
+(References: 10.
+"Re: Status of Abraham Bolden citation request 64," National Archives, CR 324; No. 14907.
+11. Bolden, Abraham, The Echo From Dealey Plaza, Harmony Books, New York, 2008.